murphy83/YubiKey-Guide/README.md

 # Backup

 Once keys are moved to YubiKey, they cannot be moved again!
 Create an **encrypted** backup of the keyring and consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.
+If you did decide to not use a tempfs-directory, backing up is easy: Just keep your device in a secure place, if you need to update or tweak your keys, you will be able to just boot to the enviroment you just used.
+You should ensure that no networking is enabled upon boot in this case.

 **Tip** The ext2 filesystem (without encryption) can be mounted on both Linux and OpenBSD.
 Consider using a FAT32/NTFS filesystem for MacOS/Windows compatibility instead.